greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/dml.html.md

 The Global Deadlock Detector can manage concurrent updates for these types of `UPDATE` and `DELETE` commands on heap tables:

 -   Simple `UPDATE` of a single table.
-Update a non-distribution key with the Postgres Planner.
+Update a non-distribution key with the Postgres-based planner.
 The command does not contain a `FROM` clause, or a sub-query in the `WHERE` clause.

     ```
     UPDATE t SET c2 = c2 + 1 WHERE c1 > 10;